 Identification of the material on hamel that is claimed to be infringing, including information regarding the location of the infringing materials that the copyright owner seeks to have removed, with sufficient detail so that we are capable of finding and verifying its existence.

-If the material is a document in a library, state the title of the document, the name of the library and of the account, and the date, time and country of access (if you are on a corporate network, tell us from what country the network is connecting to the internet, which might not be the country you are physically sitting in).
+If the material is a document in a collection, state the title of the document, the name of the collection and of the account, and the date, time and country of access (if you are on a corporate network, tell us from what country the network is connecting to the internet, which might not be the country you are physically sitting in).
 If the material is for sale, state the pricing (amount(s) and currency) that you can see.

 - Contact information for yourself: a physical address, telephone number and email address.